15 Waterfalls So Magical You Won't Believe They're in the U.S.

 Havasu Falls; Grand Canyon, Arizona

 Also referred to as the Havasupai Falls, this magical destination brings visitors from all over the world to witness the beautiful colors of the canyons in contrast with the crystal blue of the falls.
-Though, be warned before you set out for the hike: this one is a doozy and it’s recommended for experienced hikers only.
+Though, be warned before you set out for the trek that this one is a doozy, and it's recommended for experienced hikers only.

 Pro tip: For the best views of the park—not to mention some seriously haute dining—book your room at El Tovar Hotel, which is nestled right inside the park.